sonic-net/SONiC/doc/Clock commands/clock_managment_hld.md

 System state of time/date/timezone will appear in 1 line as an output of existing "show clock" command.

+hostcfgd will be the daemon in charge of this configuration management.

+<u>CLI Commands desin:</u><br>

 	Set operations will be divided into 2 different commands:

 	1. config clock set-timezone <timezone> (to set timezone command)
 		* will get single input as a string, and validate it is valid as part of ("timedatectl list-timezones" command).
 		Validation will be done either by YANG model, or (if not possible) by issueing relevant error to log.
 		* Value will be stored in db for future upgrade operations.
 		Value is persistent upon reboot.
 		* Linux timedatectl with set-timezone flag will be called. e.g. timedatectl set-timezone "Asia/Kolkata"
 		* <b>In case NTP is enabled -> timezone configuration is allowed and overrides the current time.</b>
+		* Date & timezone setting will be reflected of all the services/dockers in the system.

 	2. config clock set-date "<YYYY-MM-DD HH:MM:SS>" (to set time and date)
 		* Command will recieve single string with date-time format "<YYYY-MM-DD HH:MM:SS>"
 		* It will be possible to call command with the following options:
 			1. Only with a date <YYYY-MM-DD>
 			2. Only with time <HH:MM:SS>
 			3.  both date and time "<YYYY-MM-DD HH:MM:SS>"
 		* Command does not need to be stored in DB.
 		* Linux timedatectl with set-time flag will be called. e.g. timedatectl set-time "2012-10-30 18:17:16"
 		* <b>In case NTP is enabled -> time/date set is NOT allowed and being blocked</b>

+	Additional show command will be added to display all valid timezones:

+	3. show clock-timezones

+		* Will display list of all valid timezones to be configured.
+		* based on "timedatectl list-timezones" linux command.

+<u>General notes:</u><br>

 	* Both set commands will be written directly to Linux (via imedatectl command), and will be activated immediately.

 	* In case of any set command (time/date/timezone) a relevant message will be print to syslog.

+	* In case of any set command (time/date/timezone) - rsyslog service should be restarted to reflect the time change.

+	* Upgrades - timezone configuration is part of DEVICE_METADATA, hence - configuration upgrade will be taken care of as any other sonic configuration.

 ##  3 <a name='Configurationandmanagement'></a>Configuration and management